 Through the Community LandCare initiative, PHS works with 18 community organizations.
 Together, we hire local residents to perform landscape maintenance work on vacant lots in their neighborhoods.

-Today, PHS Philadelphia LandCare collaborates with PHS's Roots to Re-entry program.
+Today, PHS Philadelphia LandCare collaborates with PHS's ongoing workforce development program.
 Current landscape contractors and community organizations have hired and trained more than 25 people that have been incarcerated to perform landscape services in their communities.
-This action added 2,000 new vacant parcels to the LandCare maintenance inventory.
+This action added 2,000 new vacant parcels to the LandCare maintenance inventory, bringing the 2021 total to more than 13,000 lots under Philadelphia LandCare management.